 As outlined above, the Agency conducted a series of forward procurement events between 2017 and 2019 intended to support the development of new utility-scale wind and utility-scale solar projects, and subsequently three Indexed REC procurements.
-Through these procurement events, approximately 5.4 million annual deliveries of RECs from utility-scale solar and 2.5 million RECs from utility-scale wind were placed under contract (net of project attrition).
+Through these procurement events, approximately 35.4 million annual deliveries of RECs from utility-scale solar and 32.5 million annual deliveries of RECs from utility-scale wind were placed under contract (afternet of project attrition each of these quantities was reduced to approximately 2 million annual deliveries of RECs).

-While wind constitutes 45% of the "45 million by 2030" target found in Section 1-75(c)(1)(C) of the RPS, utility-scale wind appears to be the only viable means for cost-effectively developing new wind projects.
-As a consequence, while photovoltaics may be a larger (55%) portion of the whole, because only 47% of that photovoltaic target is to come from utility-scale solar projects, utility-scale solar
+While wind constitutes 45% of the "45 million by 2030" RPS target found in Section 1-75(c)(1)(C) of the IPA ActRPS, utility-scale wind appears to be the only viable means for cost-effectively developing new wind projects. -As a consequence, while photovoltaics may be a larger (55%) portion of the whole, because only 47% of that photovoltaic target is to come from utility-scale solar projects, utility-scale solar constitutes a lower proportion of the minimum RPS quantities than utility-scale wind. -Minimums are not maximums, however, and as the statute a) uses "at least" in referring to those targets and b) sets up proportions within the solar percentage as proportions of a minimum amount, the IPA believes that it can exceed necessary minimums for utility-scale solar RECs if so warranted.